Unusual traditions in different countries of the world. Amazing customs and traditions of different peoples of the world

 Everything that people know about the Khazars today was taken from the records of their neighboring peoples.
 And practically nothing remained of the Khazars themselves.
 Their appearance was sudden and unexpected, just like their disappearance.

 The age, origin and language of the Basques are a mystery modern history.
-The Basque language, Euskara, is believed to be the only remnant of the Proto-Indo-European language that does not belong to any language group that exists today.
-According to a 2012 National Geographic study, all Basques have a set of genes that are significantly different from other peoples living around them.
+The Basque language, Euskara, is believed to be the only remnant of a Proto-Indo-European language that does not belong to any language group existing today.
+According to a 2012 National Geographic study, all Basques have a set of genes that is largely different from other peoples living around them.

 17. Chaldeans

-The Chaldeans lived at the end of II - beginning of I thousand years BC in the territory of Southern and Central Mesopotamia.
-In 626-538.
-BC.
-The Chaldean dynasty ruled Babylon, founding the Neo-Babylonian empire.
-The Chaldeans are still associated with magic and astrology today.
-In ancient Greece and Rome, priests and Babylonian astrologers were called Chaldeans.
-They predicted the future for Alexander the Great and his successors.
+The Chaldeans lived at the end of the 2nd - beginning of the 1st thousand years BC in the territory of Southern and Central Mesopotamia.
+In 626-538 BC.
+The Chaldean dynasty ruled Babylon, founding the Neo-Babylonian Empire.
+The Chaldeans are still associated today with magic and astrology.
+In Ancient Greece and Rome, priests and Babylonian astrologers were called Chaldeans.
+They predicted the future of Alexander the Great and his successors.

 18. Sarmatians

-Herodotus once called the Sarmatians "lizards with human heads".
+Herodotus once called the Sarmatians “lizards with human heads".
 M. Lomonosov believed that they were the ancestors of the Slavs, and the Polish nobles considered themselves their direct descendants.
 The Sarmatians left behind many secrets.
-For example, this nation had a tradition of artificial deformation of the skull, which allowed people to make themselves an egg-shaped head.
+For example, this nation had a tradition of artificial deformation of the skull, which allowed people to make their heads ovoid.

 19. Kalash

-A small ethnic group living in northern Pakistan, in the mountains of the Hindu Kush, is notable for the fact that their skin color is whiter than that of other peoples of Asia.
-Disputes about Kalash have been subsiding for more than a century.
+A small people living in the north of Pakistan, in the Hindu Kush mountains, is notable for the fact that their skin color is whiter than that of other Asian peoples.
+The debate about Kalash has been subsiding for centuries.
 The people themselves insist on their connection with Alexander the Great.
-Their language is phonologically atypical for the area and has a basic Sanskrit structure.
+Their language is phonologically atypical for the area and has the basic structure of Sanskrit.
 Despite attempts at Islamization, many adhere to polytheism.

 20. Philistines

 Modern concept"Philistines" comes from the name of the area "Philistia".
 The Philistines are the most mysterious people mentioned in the Bible.
-Only they and the Hittites knew the technology of steel production and it was they who initiated iron age.
-According to the Bible, the Philistines arrived from the island of Caphtor (Crete).
+Only they and the Hittites knew the technology of steel production and it was they who laid the foundation iron age.
+According to the Bible, the Philistines came from the island of Caphtor (Crete).
 The Cretan origin of the Philistines is confirmed by Egyptian manuscripts and archaeological finds.
-It is not known where they disappeared, but it is most likely that the Philistines were assimilated by the Eastern Mediterranean peoples.
+It is unknown where they disappeared to, but it is most likely that the Philistines were assimilated into the Eastern Mediterranean peoples.